Skip to Content

 Homemade Fried Rice

-This homemade fried rice recipe is a lot easier than you think.
-Say hello to the very best way to use up leftover rice.
+This homemade fried rice recipe is inspired by everyone’s favorite Chinese takeout dish and is a lot easier than you think.
+Plus, there is no better way to use up leftover rice!

 Photography by Gayle McLeod

-• Coconut aminos, this slightly unusual pantry ingredient is a must for us, we love the subtle hint of sweetness they lend to this fried rice recipe.
+• Coconut aminos: This slightly unusual pantry ingredient is one of our favorite non-traditional additions to fried rice!
+We love the subtle hint of sweetness they lend to this fried rice recipe.
+However, if you don’t have them on-hand, it’s fine to leave them out.

 eggs being whisked with sesame oil and coconut aminos in a bowl